-This is the name of the module ACIF loads during initialization and subsequently calls for every record (structured field) it writes to the index object file (specified with the INDEXDD parameter).
+ACIF loads this module name during initialization and then calls for every record (structured field) it writes to the index object file (specified with the INDEXDD parameter).
 If this parameter is not specified, no index record exit is used.
-See "Index Record Exit" on page 126 for more detailed information.
+For more detailed information, see "Index record exit" on page 126.